 Relying on recommendations to find WordPress plugins has the advantage of letting other people do the research for you.
 The top results for plugin recommendations are typically published by WordPress experts, whose suggestions will be the best plugins available, so you can be confident these plugins will be secure, and, in most cases, work flawlessly on your site.

 Here are some examples from WinningWP's plugin category of quality plugin recommendations:

 Where recommendations aren’t available, or you find it difficult to choose between multiple recommendations, you may need to evaluate the plugin yourself.
 We'll look at how to do this shortly.

 You may also be wondering: Why should you pay for WordPress plugins?
 Why would you pay for a plugin when you can get a similar one for free?
 These are great questions to be asking!
 Paid plugins have a number of advantages:

 A lot of the best WordPress plugins are free, but many are paid.
 Making plugins takes time, so be prepared to pay where necessary, and be aware of the tradeoff you're making when going with free plugins.

 How do you choose between multiple similar plugins?
 Choosing a WordPress plugin may seem intimidating or overwhelming, but there are a number of questions you can ask yourself to make this process easier.

 Let’s take a look at what you should be asking:

 When was this plugin last updated?
 Is it compatible with the latest version of WordPress?
 The general rule is to always look for recently updated plugins that are compatible with the latest version of WordPress.
 WordPress receives three major releases per year, so look for updates within the past three months.

 The exception to this rule is plugins that add basic functionality, which require no update to continue working.
-Examples would be EU Cookie Law Info and Widget Logic.
+An example would be Widget Logic.
 Generally, however, look for up-to-date plugins.

 For premium plugins, you can apply these rules much more strictly: The plugin must be compatible with the latest version of WordPress, and new updates and features must be added regularly.
 Don’t accept anything less.